How to calculate ROI for E2E tests in React apps

 - run: npx playwright test --shard=${{ matrix.shard }}/4

-This configuration prevents queue bloat via cancel-in-progress, reduces cold-start latency through browser caching, and parallelizes execution to cut avg_duration by 60-75%.
+This configuration prevents queue bloat via cancel-in-progress, reduces cold-start latency through browser caching, and parallelizes execution to cut average duration by 60–75%.

 Exact Code Patterns for ROI Tracking

 Automate ROI telemetry by hooking into the test runner lifecycle.
-The following utility captures execution metrics, parses logs for React-specific warnings, and emits structured telemetry to OpenTelemetry or Datadog.
+The following utility captures execution metrics, parses logs for React-specific warnings, and emits structured telemetry.

 // trackE2ERoi.ts

-import { Reporter, TestCase, TestResult } from '@playwright/test/reporter';
+import type { Reporter, TestCase, TestResult } from '@playwright/test/reporter';

 const hydrationWarningRegex = /Warning:.*Text content did not match/i;